fchsieh/job-agg-scraper/README.md

 python ./main.py
 ```

--   Dependencies: Download the firebase config and put it under the project root `job-agg`, and rename it to `firebase.json`
+-   Dependencies: Download the firebase config, put it under the project root `job-agg`, and rename it to `firebase.json`

 ```
 pip install -r ./requirements.txt